-You may have heard that for its wing size and weight that bees shouldn’t be able to fly and that would be correct if it didn’t use the click mechanism.
+You might have heard that bees shouldn’t fly for their wing size and weight, which would be correct if it didn’t use the click mechanism.

-Although bees and butterflies average up to 15 km/h, horseflies and dragonflies can reach speeds of almost 60 km/h although this is generally over short distances.
+Although bees and butterflies average up to 15 km/h, horseflies and dragonflies can reach almost 60 km/h, although this is generally over short distances.

-Insects can use a lot of energy flying and they need to be able to fuel their flight.
+Insects can use a lot of energy flying, and they need to fuel their flight.
 Insects either store energy as carbohydrates or fat.

 Although efficient, the flight can take up a lot of energy.
-Locusts lose one percent of its total body weight for every hour of continuous flight.
-This isn’t as much as blowflies though.
+Locusts lose one percent of their total body weight for every hour of continuous flight.
+This isn’t as much as blowflies, though.
 Blowflies can lose almost a third of their body weight in an hour of flight.

 Insects that make migratory journeys usually use stores of fat rather than carbohydrates to fuel their flight.
 Insects that migrate generally migrate in the same direction every year.